pbeens/Programming-Word-Challenges/README.md

 Example: “??A?M” → ALARM, CHARM, CHASM, PSALM, SWARM…
 1. Additional challenges from Ross can be found [here](Resources\Ross-Jamieson-Word-Challenges.docx) (Word document).

+## Other Text-Based Challenges

+These text-based challenges do not rely on the importing of a text file:

+1. **Blobs** - A blob is an arrangement of at least 5 letters of the same kind that are connected... [[Link]](https://github.com/pbeens/Programming-Word-Challenges/blob/main/Blobs_Programming_Challenge.ipynb)

 ## Looking for Contributors

 If you have any ideas for additional challenges, please mention them in the comments below and I will add it to this template.
 Or better yet